michaelpradel/DeepBugs/README.md

 DeepBugs: Deep Learning to Find Bugs
 ====================================

 DeepBugs is a framework for learning name-based bug detectors from an existing code corpus.
-See our [OOPSLA 2018 paper](http://software-lab.org/publications/oopsla2018_DeepBugs.pdf) for a detailed description.
+See [this technical report](http://mp.binaervarianz.de/DeepBugs_TR_Nov2017.pdf) for a detailed description.

 Overview
 -------------